ibi-group/otp-middleware/docs/trip-monitoring.md

         Bus 2, on time: 12:50, 13:00
 ```

+The Leg ID method will fail if either
+- not all legs can be retrieved using the `leg` OTP query.
+This can happen with GTFS feeds using different trip ids
+for similar trips with the same stops and stop times (e.g. the same 8:00am bus weekday trip uses `trip_id_1` on Monday
+and `trip_id_2` on Tuesday).
+- not all transfer legs can be fitted between transit legs because of delays, as explained above.

 #### Plan Method

-If the leg id method fails, a `plan` GraphQL query is sent to OTP to replan the entire trip for the target date, using
+If the Leg ID method fails, a `plan` GraphQL query is sent to OTP to replan the entire trip for the target date, using
 `MonitoredTrip.otp2QueryParams`.
-This method is slower than leg id method because OTP has to perform a full itinerary
+This method is slower than the Leg ID method because OTP has to perform a full itinerary
-search, whereas a leg id query is a simple lookup operation.
+search, whereas a `leg` query is a simple lookup operation.
 Itineraries returned from OTP are stripped from delay data and matched against the original monitored itinerary.

 Two itineraries match if they meet the conditions below defined in